robot5000-design/ms3/README.md

 4. The URI and database name are set up as environmental variables in the env.py file.

+_Indexes:_

+- The following index for the my_reviews page search was created on the reviews collection:
+  - {"original_title": "text"}

+- The following index for the reviews page search was created on the media_details collection:
+  - {
+      "media_type": "text",
+      "original_title": "text",
+      "release_date": "text"
+    }

 ---

 ### **3. Technologies Used**